acailic/acailic.github.io/_notes/ocp-chapter-3-1.md

 So you cannot declare out in a way that ties it to any particular class, not even Object.
 Thus, the only way to accomplish this is to either use non-typed reference type, such as:  List result; or use the same type as the return type mentioned in the method signature i.e. List<? super String> (because E will be bound to String in this case.)

+-
+    1. addData1(List<? super Dooby> dataList) : This means that dataList is a List whose elements are of a class that is either Dooby or a super class of Dooby.
+We don't know which super class of Dooby.
+Thus, if you try to add any object to dataList, it has to be a assignable to Dooby.
+Thus, dataList.add(b); will be invalid because b is not assignable to Dooby.
+Further, if you try to take some object out of dataList, that object will be of a class that is either Dooby or a Superclass of Dooby.
+Only way you can declare a variable that can be assigned the object retrieved from dataList is Object obj.
+Thus, t = dataList.get(0); and b = dataList.get(0); are both invalid.
+    2. addData2(List<? extends Dooby> dataList) This means that dataList is a List whose elements are of a class that is either Dooby or a subclass of Dooby.
+Since we don't know which subclass of Dooby is the list composed of, there is no way you can add any object to this list.
+If you try to take some object out of dataList, that object will be of a class that is either Dooby or a subclass of Dooby and thus it can be assigned to a variable of class Dooby or its superclass..
+Thus, t = dataList.get(0) ; is invalid.

+-  List.subList method returns a view backed by the original list.
+It doesn't change the existing list.
+Therefore, when you print the elements from the original list after calling subList, you will see all the elements of the original list.
+Remember that, however, if you modify the sub list, the changes will be visible in the original list.
+For example, the following will print aeioxu: List<String> view = f.apply(vowels);//get a view backed by the original list view.add("x");//modify the view vowels.forEach(System.out::print); //updates visible in original list

+- Arrays.binarySearch() method returns the index of the search key, if it is contained in the list; otherwise, (-(insertion point) - 1).
+The insertion point is defined as the point at which the key would be inserted into the list: the index of the first element greater than the key, or list.size(), if all elements in the list are less than the specified key.
+Note that this guarantees that the return value will be >= 0 if and only if the key is found.

+-  Map<Object, ?> m = new LinkedHashMap<Object, Object>();
+ While this is a valid declaration, it will not allow you to put anything into 'm'.
+The reason is that m is declared to be of type Map that takes an instance of Object class as a key and instance of 'Unknown class' as value.
+Therefore, if you try to put an Object, or Integer, or anything, the compiler will not allow it because that 'Unknown' class is not necessarily Object or Integer or any other class.
+Even though the actual object pointed to by 'm' is of type LinkedHashMap<Object, Object>, the compiler looks only at the reference type of the variable.
+Thus, 'm' is read-only.
+It would have worked if m were declared as Map<Object, Object> m = ....
+Because in this case the compiler *knows* that m can take an instance of Object as value.
+Instance of Object covers all kind of objects.
+  Map<Object, ? super ArrayList> m = new LinkedHashMap<Object, ArrayList>();
+   You should read it aloud as follows: 'm' is declared to be of type Map that takes an instance of Object class as a key and an instance of 'a class that is either ArrayList or a superclass of Arraylist' as value.
+This means that the value can be an instance of ArrayList or its subclass (since an ArrayList object or its subclass object can be assigned to a reference of type ArrayList or its super class.).
+However, you cannot put Object (which is a superclass of ArrayList) in it because the compiler doesn't know the exact superclass that 'm' can take.
+It could be AbstractList, or Object, or any other super class of ArrayList.
+The compiler only knows that it is a superclass but not the exact type.
+So option 4 is correct but 5 is wrong.
+Thus, you can do: m.add(anyObj, new ArrayList());

+-  If you iterate over the same structure twice, the order of elements returned in both the iterations will be the same:
+1. TreeMap -It always returns the entries in sorted order.
+2. LinkedHashMap- It is a linked list implementation of the Map interface, with predictable iteration order.
+This implementation differs from HashMap in that it maintains a doubly-linked list running through all of its entries.
+This linked list defines the iteration ordering, which is normally the order in which keys were inserted into the map (insertion-order).
+Note that insertion order is not affected if a key is re-inserted into the map.

+- `Collections.sort(Arrays.asList(sa), null);` The second argument to Collections.sort is for passing a Comparator object that you want to use for comparing the objects.
+If it is null, natural sorting order for the elements is used.
+Therefore, the given list will be sorted with "andy" as the first element, which will be printed.
+Although not documented in the JavaDoc API description, passing null doesn't cause a NullPointerException.

+-